aws-samples/swift-ecs-workshop/README.md

 10. Open ProductListingViewController.swift

-11. Search for “let url” and replace the existing URL with the URL for your service that your built in lab 1 and 2.
+11. Search for “let url” and replace the first instance of existing URL with the URL for your service that your built in lab 1 and 2.
 12. Save the project.

 13. Build the project.